NERC-CEH/EO_time_series/README.rst

 EO times series.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A brief demo of extracting time series for a point shapefile and writing as attributes.
-This is not exhaustive, simply what has been required of a recent project
+This is not exhaustive, simply what has been required of a recent project.
+Two of these require CEDA credentials to access data and the S1/S2 requires a google earth engine account.

+**Met_data_tseries.ipynb**

+Download and attribute a geometry file with met office climate modelling data

+**S1_&_S2time_series.ipynb**

+Download and attribute a geometry file with S2 NDVI and S1 GRD-based time series.

+**Nextmapprocessing.ipynb**

+Download, process and attribute a geometry file with Nextmap elevation data and derivatives.

 I have just provided cut down modules locally in the directory src.
 Provided you are using the notebook herein you can import the functions from the local files.

-This will likely be added to over time.

 Installation and Use
 ~~~~~~~~~~~~~~~~~~~~